top of page

 When Do I Contact My District Leaders?

 You should never hesitate to contact any District Leader, not only with questions about where or when to register or vote, but with thoughts about topics that Democrats should include in our platform; questions about candidates' qualifications and positions on issues; or for general information about community resources and needs.
 As citizens who hope to make a positive difference not only in the Democratic Party, but in all aspects of our village life, we really need to understand what Hastings residents think.
 We would not be doing this work if we were not very interested in your ideas and concerns.
 The most satisfying part of being a District Leader is the one-on-one contact with constituents and whenever possible, managing to help them out.
-Please see the attached [linked] list for names and contact information for all Hastings District Leaders.
+Please see the list of all Hastings District Leaders; you can request that any email to hastingsdems10706@gmail.com be forwarded to them.

 THANK YOU VERY MUCH FOR YOUR TIME AND INTEREST!